CloudCannon/rosey-astro/README.md

 # Astro CloudCannon Starter

-A starting point for developers looking to build a website with Astro, using Bookshop components in CloudCannon.
+A starting point for developers looking to build a multilingual website with Astro, Rosey, and Bookshop components in CloudCannon.

 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
 Build components with `.jsx` or `.astro`.